peterwilsoncc/fair-plugin/README.md

 * User avatars can optionally be uploaded locally as an alternative to the Gravatar service
 * Media features provided by OpenVerse are disabled, pending discussion and work by the FAIR working group
 * Ping services are configured to use IndexNow in place of Pingomatic

-### Experimental Features

-As FAIR works towards our plans for full decentralized package management, some features are marked as experimental.
-These features must be manually opted-in to during development.

-* `FAIR_EXPERIMENTAL_PACKAGES` - Define as `true` to enable decentralized package installation, via direct DID input.

 ## Data Privacy